zowe/docs-site/docs/user-guide/mvd-configuration.md

 2. Create a new Zowe instance directory by following steps in [Creating and configuring the Zowe instance directory](configure-instance-directory.md).

-   **Note:** In the `instance.env` configuration file, specify ports that are not used by the first Zowe runtime.
+   **Note:** In the `zowe.yaml` configuration file, specify ports that are not used by the first Zowe runtime.

 3. To restart the first Zowe runtime, in SDSF enter the following command: